Last updated: October 21, 2017

 - click Menu > More tools > Clear browsing data

-Use the Obliterate the following items from: pulldown menu to select the timeframe you want to clear.
+Use the Clear the following items from: pulldown menu to select the time frame you want to clear.
 In this example, we have selected to clear items from the beginning of time.
 By default, Chrome pre-checks the Browsing history, Download history, Cookies and other site and plugin data, and Cached images and files options.

 Chrome history is cleaned on other devices if you are logged into Chrome from them too.
 Thank you for visiting Tech Help Knowledgebase to learn how to clear Chrome history and cache.